6000 Provider Investigations (PI) Facility

 6844 Jurisdiction of Reports Involving Children or Adults in HCS Group Homes or Receiving Services in Non-Provider Investigations (PI) Settings

-The intake specialist uses the table below to determine jurisdiction for a report involving a child (with or without a disability), an adult with a disability, or an adult age 65 or older in a Home and Community-based Services (HCS) group home or another setting that is not under PI jurisdiction.
+The intake specialist uses the table below to determine jurisdiction for a report involving a child or an adult with a disability, or an adult age 65 or older in a Home and Community-based Services (HCS) group home or another setting that is not under PI jurisdiction.
 A report may be under PI jurisdiction even if it involves a setting that is not generally under PI jurisdiction.

 Examples include the following: